Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Construction of -dimensional examples

 \begin{corollary} There is a symplectomorphism between two cohomologous symplectic forms on a ruled surface.
 In particular, we may choose a symplectomorphism which acts on homology trivially. \end{corollary} Hence if $M \cong N$ is a ruled surface and if $[\omega] = [\omega']$ and $e_N = e_M$, then we can glue $M$ and $N$ along $\mu^{-1}_M(b)$.

-\begin{remark} Although what we need is the existence, we can also think about the uniqueness.
-By the result of Gonzalez \cite{Gon}, a Hamiltonian $S^1$-manifold $(M, \omega)$ is uniquely determined by its fixed point data up to equivariant symplectomorphism when $(M_{red}, \{\omega_t\})$ is rigid. \end{remark} \begin{definition} \cite{Gon} Let $B$ be a manifold and $\{\omega_t\}$ be a smooth family of symplectic forms on $B$.
+\begin{remark} Although what we need is existence, we can also think about uniqueness.
+By a result of Gonzalez~\cite{Gon}, a Hamiltonian $S^1$-manifold $(M, \omega)$ is uniquely determined by its fixed point data up to equivariant symplectomorphism when $(M_{\red}, \{\omega_t\})$ is rigid. \end{remark}

+\begin{definition} \cite{Gon} Let $B$ be a manifold and $\{\omega_t\}$ be a smooth family of symplectic forms on $B$.
 The pair $(B, \{\omega_t\})$ is said to be \textit{rigid} if \begin{itemize} \item[(i)] Symp$(B$, $\omega_t) \cap$ Diff$_0(B)$ is path connected for all $t$. \item[(ii)] Any deformation between any two cohomologous symplectic forms which are deformation equivalent to $\omega_t$ on $B$ may be homotoped through deformations with fixed endpoints into an isotopy. \end{itemize} \end{definition}

-According to Proposition 1.6 in \cite{MD5}, (i) holds for $(B = \Sigma_g \times S^2, \omega_t )$ when $\frac{a}{b} \geq [g/2]$, where $[\omega_t] = au + bv$.
-By Theorem 1.2 in \cite{MD4}, (ii) holds for any ruled surfaces.
-Combining these results, we can see that following examples with given data are uniquely determined up to equivariant symplectomorphism.
+According to Proposition 1.6 in~\cite{MD4}, (i) holds for $(B = \Sigma_g \times S^2, \omega_t )$ when $\frac{a}{b} \geq [g/2]$, where $[\omega_t] = au + bv$.
+By Theorem 1.2 in~\cite{MD3}, (ii) holds for any ruled surfaces.
+Combining these results, we can see that the following examples with the given data are uniquely determined up to equivariant symplectomorphism.